BradleyA/git-TEST-commit-automation/hooks/README.md

          echo "Second change"    #  add this line to end of sample.sh file

     git add sample.sh
     git commit -m 'Second change to sample.sh'

-    for SA-shellcheck-001 to compare with the SA-shellcheck-001.test-case-output file (is the output what is expected?). . . .
+Two test cases were run and two test cases have passed.
+When you make changes to sample.sh and run Git commit, post-commit will search for test cases to run in TEST/sample.sh/ directory.
+To add additional default SA- test case, edit TEST/sample.sh/SA-setup.sh and remove the starting comment '#'.

 How to edit this shit FVT-setup.sh and SA-setup.sh . . .
 Or  make another script or option to existing script